StephaneTrebel/the-good-docs-templates/CONTRIBUTING.md

 To adopt a template:

-1. Scroll through the list of available template and method issues and see if one interests you and/or matches your skill set.
-Alternatively, if you have an idea for a template or method project that does not yet have an issue, and you have the support of a template working group lead, you can create a new issue for your project.
+1. Scroll through the list of available template and tactic issues and see if one interests you and/or matches your skill set.
+Alternatively, if you have an idea for a template or tactic project that does not yet have an issue, and you have the support of a template working group lead, you can create a new issue for your project.

 2. Assign yourself to the issue.
 Note that this requires a [GitLab account](https://gitlab.com/users/sign_up).
-You must attend a [Welcome Wagon meeeting](https://thegooddocsproject.dev/welcome/) to become a member of the templates repository.
+You must attend a [Welcome Wagon meeting](https://thegooddocsproject.dev/welcome/) to become a member of the templates repository.
 After you've attended that meeting, you can request access in the `#tech-requests` Slack channel.

 3. Notify your template working group lead that you have adopted a template project.

-If you claim a template or method project and later realize that you don’t have the time or energy to complete the template project, let your working group lead know.
+If you claim a template or tactic project and later realize that you don’t have the time or energy to complete the template project, let your working group lead know.

 ### Guidelines for choosing a template

 Keep in mind that you don't need to be an expert on any content type before you adopt it.
-If you are interested in writing a particular template or method article and are excited enough to do some research to learn more about it, that's all the preparation you need and we welcome your efforts.
+If you are interested in writing a particular template or tactic article and are excited enough to do some research to learn more about it, that's all the preparation you need and we welcome your efforts.
 Even if you don't have a ton of experience writing a particular type of document, you can still write a high-quality template that will be useful to others.
 With commitment, research, guided mentorship, and feedback from our community, you can and will create something that will have value to others!

 With that in mind, when deciding which template project is right for you, scroll through the list of template issues and ask yourself the following questions: